felixplasser/theodore-qc/doc/source/installation.rst

     - `ORBKIT <https://github.com/felixplasser/orbkit>`_ *(optional)* - For creating cube files of densities

     The first three are usually readily available with the standard installation tools, e.g. ``apt-get``, ``yum`` etc.
     Alternatively, they may be downloaded from the URLs specified.
     If no integrated installation is performed, then it is necessary to add these libraries to the `PYTHONPATH` (see above).
+    For ORBKIT, please follow the `installation instructions <http://orbkit.github.io/install.html>`_.

 The following external packages are provided along with the TheoDORE distribution and do not require installation.